Faridkot, India: Geography

-The average elevation is 196 metres (643 ft).
+The average elevation of the city is 196 metres (643 ft).
 The town is located on the Punjab Plains, which in a macro regional context forms a part of greater Satluj Ganga plain.
 It is a low-lying flat area.
 The surface of the district is depositional plain which was formed by alleviation by the rivers flowing in these plains.
 Sirhind Feeder and Indira Gandhi Canal pass through the district.

 The topography of the district is plain, with only 1.4% of its area under forest cover.